 What is being tested?

 HDL is one of the classes of lipoproteins that carry cholesterol in the blood.
 HDL is thought to be beneficial because it removes excess cholesterol from tissues and carries it to the liver for disposal.
 Hence HDL cholesterol is often called “good” cholesterol.
-The test for HDL measures the amount of HDL-cholesterol in blood.
+The test for HDL measures the amount of cholesterol carried on HDL particles in blood.

 How is the sample collected for testing?